-People will have their care and support plans reviewed initially at around 6weeks, post support commencing.
-This a standard adult service process, ensuring that support is working well to meaningfully achieve wellbeing outcomes or if there are any remedial issues presented these can be addressed and resolved at the earliest point possible.
+People will have their care and support plans reviewed initially at 6 weeks, post support commencing.
+This a standardised adult service process, ensuring that support is working well to meaningfully achieve wellbeing outcomes and if there are any remedial issues presented these can be addressed and resolved at the earliest point possible.
 Reviews can be completed either in person, via telephone or via email dependent on the complexity of the circumstance and any communications requirements or adjustments the person may have.
-The outcome of the review will be agreed with the person and discussions will take place to ensure there is a clear understanding about any further actions required from adult social care.
-If support is working well and does not need to change or reduce - reviews will then defer to annual, occurring 12 months post the last review completion.
+The outcome of the review will be agreed with the person and clear understanding about any further actions required from adult social care.
+If support is working well, reviews will then defer to annual, occurring 12 months post the last review completion.
 Initial reviews are formally recorded within reviewing screens on electronic recording systems.
-Workers will be required to input the next review date due and raise a referral to the pending review electronic system, to ensure this is tracked and the next annual review allocated within timescale.
+Workers will be required to input the next review date due and raise a referral to the pending review electronic system, to ensure this is tracked and the